OctoKode/kyverno-artifact-operator/README.md

   # Defaults to false.
 Can be overridden by the WATCHER_DELETE_POLICIES_ON_TERMINATION environment variable.
   # +optional
   deletePoliciesOnTermination: true
+  # reconcilePoliciesFromChecksum enables or disables policy reconciliation based on checksums.
+  # When enabled, policies will be updated even if their version tag has not changed, but their content (SHA256 checksum) has.
+  # Defaults to false.
+Can be overridden by the WATCHER_CHECKSUM_RECONCILIATION_ENABLED environment variable.
+  # +optional
+  reconcilePoliciesFromChecksum: false
 ```

 #### For Artifactory: